Sajeel-Haider/CookCraft/README.md

-   I have also included proper documentation related to the project.
+   I have also included proper documentation (CookCraft.docx) related to the project.